 4. Howick Hall Gardens

 If you love relaxing with a steaming cup of Earl Grey tea, then a visit to Howick Hall Gardens should definitely be on your Northumberland to-do list.
 Howick Hall is the residence of the Grey family, and it was here that the first cup of Earl Grey tea was blended for Charles, the 2nd Earl Grey.
-To offset the limey taste of the water from Howick well, bergamot was added, and the blend was so popular that Twinings came to market it (though not being particularly business-minded, the Grey family didn’t register the trademark, and so have never profited from their famous tea!).
+To offset the limey taste of the water from Howick Well, bergamot was added.
+The blend was so popular that Twinings came to market it (though not being particularly business-minded, the Grey family didn’t register the trademark, and so have never profited from their famous tea!).

 Listed as one of the top five coastal gardens in the country by BBC Gardeners’ World, as well as ‘Garden of the Year’ by Gardens Illustrated magazine, Howick Hall Gardens is a delight to wander through.
 The extensive grounds boast a spectacular variety of rare plants throughout the seasons, and in the arboretum, you can enjoy walks through 65 acres of beautiful woodland.